NCBI-Hackathons/PDB2Genome/README.md

 ---

 The pdb accessions displayed on the genome will be linked to structures displayed by [iCN3D](http://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d.html) after streaming from the PDB in compressed format using [MMTF](http://mmtf.rcsb.org/).

+---

+Files loaded to the NCBI genome data viewer can be recaptituated for other viewers by running the scripts in this repo against the parquet files found at [dataframes.rcsb.org](https://github.com/rcsb/dataframes).